Reviewed and updated 20th February 2019

-Fixed vs variable home loan
+Fixed v. variable home loan

 A fixed rate loan is a loan that has a fixed interest rate and therefore fixed loan repayments.
 The time period of these loans can vary, but you can usually “lock in” your repayments for between 1-5 years.
 Although the fixed rate period may be 3 years, the loan term may still be 20-30 years.

-At the end of the fixed loan period you can decide whether to fix the loan again for specified time and interest rate, or convert the loan to a variable interest rate for the remainder of the loan term.
+At the end of the fixed loan period you can decide whether to fix the loan again for a specified time and interest rate, or convert the loan to a variable interest rate for the remainder of the loan term.

 The rate charged on a variable loan changes in accordance with a number of factors, primarily, the official cash rate set by the Reserve Bank.
-Australians have benefitted from an extended period of a record low cash rate which has resulted in the lowest interest rates in decades.
+Australians have benefited from an extended period of a record low cash rate which has resulted in the lowest interest rates in decades.
 It is fair to assume that interest rates will not stay low forever and borrowers should prepare for eventual rate rises.

-Interest-only vs principal and interest
+Interest-only v. principal and interest

-As the name suggests, with an interest-only home loan, you only pay the interest charged on the loan for a specified period of time - usually up to five years.
+As the name suggests, with an interest-only home loan, you pay only the interest charged on the loan for a specified period of time - usually up to five years.
 In other words, throughout the entire interest-only period, you do not pay down the principal at all.